ritushinde36/terraform-projects/Project5-EC2-ALB-project/README.md

-# 🚀 Terraform - EC2 & ALB Module
+# 🚀 Terraform - EC2 & ALB Project

 ### 📌 Overview

-This project provisions AWS infrastructure using Terraform.
-It leverages custom modules for VPC, EC2, Security Groups, ALB and EIP to create a scalable and a highly available AWS environment
+This project demonstrates an industry-grade application architecture where the Application Load Balancer (ALB) uses path-based routing to direct incoming traffic to specific EC2 instances.

+Requests to <ALB_DNS>/login.html are routed to the EC2 instance serving the login page.
+Requests to <ALB_DNS>/home.html are routed to the EC2 instance serving the home page.

+It leverages the following custom modules -
+- Application Load Balancer Listner Module
+- Application Load Balancer Module
+- EC2 Module
+- EIP Module
+- SG Module
+- Target Group Module
+- VPC Module

 ### 🛠️ Tech Stack